Faith In Action: Food Insecurity in Your Community

 - Invite the organization with which you are working to offer a brief multigenerational presentation about food insecurity in your community and how the organization works to alleviate it.

 - Schedule a date and time, and arrange logistics for both a learning component and a hands-on service component of the project.
 Secure appropriate written permissions for minors.

 Coordinate a multigenerational service project at a local food bank or food redistribution center.
 Work with congregational leaders to publicize and promote the project.
 Host a breakfast or luncheon after the event and invite participants of all ages to gather in small, multiage groups to process their experience using these questions as prompts:

 - Thinking about your experience, how has your understanding of food insecurity in our community changed?

 - What did you find most challenging?

-Facilitators should remind participants that hunger and food insecurity are not particular to any one group of people: There may be people in your congregation and in your project group who have in the past or currently need food aid.
-Care must be taken to avoid "us" and "them" language when sharing stories.
+Facilitators should remind participants that hunger and food insecurity are not particular to any one group of people: there may be people in your congregation and in your project group who currently need food aid or have needed it in the past.
+Care must be taken to avoid “us” and “them” language when sharing stories.